U.S. imposes duties on structural steel from China, Mexico

 The products covered by the investigation are prefabricated from beams, girders, columns plates and flanges for erection or assembly into structures, such as buildings, parking decks, hospitals, arenas and ports.
 The investigation excludes concrete reinforcing bar structures, steel bridge sections, pre-fabricated steel buildings and steel utility poles, among other products.

-Reporting by Eric Beech and David Lawder; Editing by Mohammad Zargham and Leslie Adler
+Reporting by Eric Beech and David Lawder, additional reporting by Min Zhang in Beijing; Editing by Mohammad Zargham and Leslie Adler